-- 1. perform from memory a selection of widely used scales, arpeggios and chords as requested by the examiner (the range being specified in Section 2.5.1); - 2. demonstrate secure technique and musicianship appropriate to Diploma level.
+- 1. perform from memory a selection of widely used scales and arpeggios as requested by the examiner (the range being specified in 2.5.1) - 2. demonstrate secure technique and musicianship appropriate to Diploma level.

 Lesson (Assessed in Component 2)